jhpyle/charts/README.md

   need websockets support.
 If you set `inClusterNGINX` to `false`, then the IP address of the application can be found under `<release name>-docassemble-service`.
+* `sharedInClusterNGINX`: default is `false`.
+The default setup deploys the ingress controller along side this container.
+You have already deployed an ingress controller which is shared by all namespaces set this to true
+* `inClusterNGINXClusterIssuer`: default is `null`.
+If you have cert manager deployed in your cluster set this to your cluster issuer name
 * `inClusterMinio`: default is `true`.
 By default, the chart runs [MinIO] in order to provide object storage.
 If you would rather use [S3] or an [S3]-compatible object storage service, set